HockeyJustin/dotnetcoreWithCookieandJwtAuth/README.md

-# Dot Net Core With Cookie AND JWT Auth
+# Dotnet Core With Cookie AND JWT Auth

 .NET Core with Cookie And JWT Auth